zackshaw793/Burn-After-Writing-Crud-App/README.md

 Burn after writing is a crud application that uses a mock json server to store data.
+When the repo is cloned you will have to run the server with the CLI.

-The information and documentation on the server can be found here. https://github.com/typicode/json-server
+The documentation on the server can be found here. https://github.com/typicode/json-server

 The project is meant to be a journaling application that will eventually post a prompt to users each day, after